ausbro98/HomeLab/Installing AD/README.md

-Active Directory Installation & Configuration Project:
+Active Directory Installation & Configuration Project

 This project demonstrates the installation and configuration of an Active Directory environment using Windows Server.
 The goal was to build a functional domain environment commonly used in enterprise IT infrastructures to practice system administration and help desk support tasks.

 Project Objectives:

-Install and configure Windows Server
+- Install and configure Windows Server
-Set up Active Directory Domain Services (AD DS) Promote the server to a Domain Controller
+- Set up Active Directory Domain Services (AD DS)
+- Promote the server to a Domain Controller
-Create and manage users, groups, and organizational units (OUs) Configure domain policies and user permissions
+- Create and manage users, groups, and organizational units (OUs) Configure domain policies and user permissions
-Test domain connectivity and authentication
+- Test domain connectivity and authentication

 Technologies & Tools Used:

-Windows Server
+- Windows Server
-Active Directory Domain Services (AD DS)
+- Active Directory Domain Services (AD DS)
-DNS Configuration
+- DNS Configuration
-VirtualBox / VMware
+- VirtualBox / VMware
-Windows Client Machine
+- Windows Client Machine
-Group Policy Management
+- Group Policy Management

 Installation & Configuration Process: